BioContainers/registry/README.md

 - Filter by word
 - Sort
     * User can use the sort option to sort the items accorsing to the alphabetical order whether it is ascending or decending.
 - Show the containers description.

+minor